-LuMinAves research is focused on marine bird populations around the Mararonesian area, threatened by light pollution.
+EcolightForsSeabirds & LuMinAves research is focused on marine bird populations around the Macaronesian area, threatened by light pollution.
 These birds suffer the effects of artificial light at night getting disoriented and hitting obstacles.
 Our intention is using ISS images to evaluate collision risks.

-The project aims an important observation campaign to rise the number of rescued birds as well as develop and implement precautionary measures to help reducing this accidents, improving at the same time energetic efficiency.
+The projects aim an important observation campaign to rise the number of rescued birds as well as develop and implement precautionary measures to help reducing collisions, improving at the same time energetic efficiency.